nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-add-a-button-in-the-jsf-ui.md

     {{#> callout type='tip' }}

-    If you are not already familiar with User Actions and Automation Chains, you might want to take a look at the [How to Create an Automation Chain]({{page page='how-to-create-an-automation-chain'}}) how-to first.
+    If you are not already familiar with User Actions and Automation Chains, you might want to take a look at the [HOWTO: Create an Automation Chain]({{page page='how-to-create-an-automation-chain'}}) how-to first.

     {{/callout}}
 5. Name the automation chain `custom_validation_chain`.